 Twitter is a very popular and one of the mostly used tools, so it’s crucial to set up an account there.
 On a daily bases, a lot of information is being shared by professional traders/investors and it’s very easy to start following them.
 Here I will give you a list of my favorite Twitter accounts:

 Also, for more technical information about the blockchain network like daily transactions or hash rates you can visit Blockchain.com.
 Another important source of information comes from Coinmarketcap which lists all available cryptocurrency coins and their stats.
+Also, there is a brand new website for not missing out on rising altcoins.

 Starting investing in cryptocurrency could be a real bummer when you don’t know much about this market yet.
 Of course, there is a lot of information on the internet available, but this could also be a little bit overwhelming.
 I hope with this article, I have given you the most important tools for starting with cryptocurrency and be profitable in the end.